Parralogic/AutoBackup/READme.txt

 an external drive to ntfs to be more versatile, it is practical.

-NOTE!: Do not delete the created "USB-INFO" file, unless your going to use a different drive This script is to only backup a single "directory/s" to a specific(UUID) external drive only, and have a cron job run every * * * * * to your liking.
+NOTE!: Do not delete the created "USB-INFO" file, unless your going to use a different drive Please edit the script and change the 6th line of the script to represent your path of this directory, for the script to function correctly to obtain the info from the file created "USB-INFO" This script is to only backup a single "directory/s" to a specific(UUID) external drive only, and have a cron job run every * * * * * to your liking.
 "It is sorta meant to be set it and forget it philosophy"